Sawyer wins, Victoria Fleming clings to lead in Santa Rosa District 4 race

 In the third council race of this year’s election, Councilman Tom Schwedhelm was re-elected Tuesday after running unopposed in District 6.
 Schwedhelm, a retired Santa Rosa police chief, will represent Coffey Park - another neighborhood devastated by the October 2017 wildfires - and other parts of the northwestern section of the city.

-District 4 drew the most attention and controversy as the city made its first venture into district-based elections.
+District 4 drew the most attention and controversy as the city made its first venture into district elections.

 The race was ripe for competition after Santa Rosa Mayor Chris Coursey, who lives in the district, decided not to run.
 Coursey later backed Fleming, as did the Sierra Club and the North Bay Labor Council, among others.